 Plus, at some point, regardless of gender, all kids are going to need to learn to cook.
-Long gone are the days when you’re little boy will go straight from your loving home to that of his new wife who’ll be ready and waiting to cook and clean for him.
+Long gone are the days when your little boy will go straight from your loving home to that of his new wife who’ll be ready and waiting to cook and clean for him with dinner on the table every evening.
 And thank goodness for that.
 Add some marvellous bits of wooden play food to your kitchen, along with some pots and pans and hey presto a budding chef is practising his skills!

 In most homes, children will be accustomed to seeing both parents in the kitchen, even if one is the better cook.
 And there are plenty of famous male chefs.
 But regardless of history, gender or opinions play kitchens are wonderful toys for all children and a great addition to your home or garden.

 - Play kitchens are great for developing language and communication skills.
 In younger children, this could be learning the names of the different foods and utensils as well as actions like stir or whisk.
 As they get bigger it moves on to developing narrative thought and storytelling as they make up games to play.

 - Role play is great for feeding the imagination and developing children’s creativity.
 Children love to act out things they see in real life and will then expand on this in all kinds of ways.